 Wrap Up: Things to Keep in Mind About How to Write Objectives & Key Results

 - Use John Doerr’s formula: I will ___ as measured by ___.

-- Remember that all key results should include a number.
+- Remember that most key results should include a number.

 - Everyone on your team should know how to write OKRs.

-- Each team member will have multiple Objectives, and multiple Key Results (up to 4) per Objective.
+- Each team member will have multiple objectives, and 3-5 key results.